The-Karters-Community/The-Karters-Modding-Assistant-SDK/README.md

 - Build the project with .NET: `dotnet build`

 Then, the `TheKartersAssistant.dll` file will be generated in `/bin/Debug/net6.0/`.
 You can now copy and paste it to the game directory, see the [Installation section](#installation).

+## Documentation

+Please read the [documentation](/doc/index.md) to learn how to use it and start building beautiful mods. ❤